Editor’s Note: This article was updated on Dec. 13, 2019,to correct Information on Arrowhead Pharmaceuticals’ pipeline.

 Arrowhead Pharmaceuticals (NASDAQ:ARWR) works on novel drugs for intractable diseases.
 And that about sums up its focus.

 Right now, it has nine drugs in trials.
 Two of them are in Phase 3.
-One is for liver disease and the other for Hepatitis B. Most of its other drugs are focused on diseases affecting the liver.
-It also has one in trial for lung cancer and another for renal cell carcinoma.
+One is for liver disease and the other for Hepatitis B. The pipeline also includes a drug in trials for cystic fibrosis and another for renal cell carcinoma.

 It is focused on using RNAi, or RNA interference, to prevent cells from expressing a specific gene, usually a gene linked to a disease.
 RNAi has been around for a long time, and ARWR has been around since 1989.
 But it’s now coming into its own, as technologies have grown up around it.